m-lab/ndt-server/spec/ndt7.md

 \r\n
 ```

-Upon receiving the upgrade request, the server should check the
+Upon receiving the upgrade request, the server MUST inspect the
-parameters and either (1) respond with a 400 failure status code
-if the parameters are not okay or (2) upgrade the connection to
+request (including the optional query string) and either upgrade
+the connection to WebSocket or return a 400 failure if the
+request does not look correct (e.g. if the WebSocket subprotocol
-WebSocket if parameters are acceptable.
-The upgrade response MUST
+is missing).
+The upgrade response MUST contain the selected
-contain the selected subprotocol in compliance with RFC6455.
-A
+subprotocol in compliance with RFC6455.
+A possible upgrade response
-possible upgrade response could look like this:
+could look like this:

 ```
 HTTP/1.1 101 Switching Protocols\r\n